Skip to main content

 1. Restore the database backup (PVC snapshot)

-2. Roll back the release:
+2. Rollback the release:

 Terminal input

-helm rollback <release> -n <namespace>
+helm rollback <RELEASE_NAME> -n <NAMESPACE>

-Scenario 3: Connectivity issues between components
+Scenario 3: Connectivity Issues between Components

 Diagnosis: